-The Right Honourable Lord Justice Burnett, Lord Chief Justice of England and Wales
+The Right Honourable the Lord Burnett of Maldon, Lord Chief Justice of England and Wales

-Colman Treacy was appointed as Chairman of the Sentencing Council by the Lord Chief Justice, with the agreement of the Lord Chancellor, in November 2013.
-He was called to the Bar by Middle Temple in 1971.
-He practised from chambers in Birmingham and was head of chambers from 1994 to 2000.
+Tim Holroyde was appointed as Chairman of the Sentencing Council by the Lord Chief Justice, with the agreement of the Lord Chancellor, in August 2018.